Rich43/pcbgenerator/README.md

 ## Running the tests

-Install the dependencies and execute the test suite:
+Install the dependencies before running the test suite:

 ```bash
 pip install -r requirements.txt
 pytest
 ```
+An optional `requirements-dev.txt` pins the package versions used in CI.

 ## License